-As the business manager of Wounds Canada, Addie is responsible for bookkeeping, accounting, HR, office management, organizational planning, sales, website and program administration.
-She connects with Wounds Canada’s mission because of her experience with family members that have attempted to navigate the health-care system and struggled to find proper care.
+As the Business Manager of Wounds Canada, Addie is responsible for bookkeeping, accounting, HR, office management, organizational planning, sales, website and program administration.
 Addie holds an Honours Bachelor of Arts from the University of Toronto and a post graduate certificate in Human Resources Management.

 Maureen is responsible for all of the logistics for Wounds Canada conferences and events.
 She has over 20 years of experience in the trade show/events business, as well as expertise in working with non-profit associations and on the facility side of events.
 Maureen helps Wounds Canada deliver education and awareness about wounds to thousands of professionals every year.

 Sue advises on the general communications for Wounds Canada and has a special focus on converting the latest evidence into forms patients, clinicians and health decision makers can use to positively change their behaviours and improve their practices.
 She has been a communication and program development specialist in the areas of education and health and wellness for almost 40 years.